Florida Statutes Governing Service of Process on Florida Registered Agents and Corporate Entities

 (2) If a foreign corporation has none of the foregoing officers or agents in this state, service may be made on any agent transacting business for it in this state.

 (3)(a) As an alternative to all of the foregoing, process may be served on the agent designated by the corporation under s.
 48.091.
-However, if service cannot be made on a registered agent because of failure to comply with s.
-48.091, service of process shall be permitted on any employee at the corporation’s principal place of business or on any employee of the registered agent.
-A person attempting to serve process pursuant to this paragraph may serve the process on any employee of the registered agent during the first attempt at service even if the registered agent is temporarily absent from his or her office.
+However, if service cannot be made on a Florida Registered Agent because of failure to comply with s.
+48.091, service of process shall be permitted on any employee at the corporation’s principal place of business or on any employee of the Florida Registered Agent.
+A person attempting to serve process pursuant to this paragraph may serve the process on any employee of the Florida Registered Agent during the first attempt at service even if the Florida Registered Agent is temporarily absent from his or her office.

-(b) If the address for the registered agent, officer, director, or principal place of business is a residence, a private mailbox, a virtual office, or an executive office or mini suite, service on the corporation may be made by serving the registered agent, officer, or director in accordance with s.
+(b) If the address for the Florida Registered Agent, officer, director, or principal place of business is a residence, a private mailbox, a virtual office, or an executive office or mini suite, service on the corporation may be made by serving the Florida Registered Agent, officer, or director in accordance with s.
 48.031.

 (4) This section does not apply to service of process on insurance companies.